 Add Grounds to Your Home

 Grounding has to do with guiding electricity from lighting to the ground instead of into your home.
 Made of aluminum or copper like air terminals, grounds must be installed at regular intervals to divert dangerous lighting strikes to dissipate safely into the earth.

-If you're not an expert yourself, it's a good idea to hire home protection professionals, such as the team at David Gray Electrical Services to take care of bonds.
+If you're not an expert yourself, it's a good idea to hire licensed electricians, such as the team at David Gray Electrical Services to take care of bonds.
 In bonding, you connect building systems that are grounded to the metal components on the roof.
 The bonds keep side flashing from occurring, with lighting actually jumping from one object to another.

 Surge Arresters and Suppressors

 Also referred to as surge protectors, these are essential pieces of equipment that you can use to protect expensive devices from experiencing a power overload and frying their circuits.
 Tour your home and make an inventory of each thing that needs this additional layer of protection.
 For example, items such as computers, printers, and copy/fax machines in the home office are high priority candidates for the first surge arrestors you install.

 Ready to schedule installation services for these devices to keep your Florida home safe?
 Call us at (904) 724-7211 today for expert electrical service.